varize-dev/varize-lang/README.md

 # About
-This is a completely new programming language called ``Vairze``.
+This is a completely new programming language called ``Varize``.
 You can find the description of the version in its folder.
 # Version
 Up till now, varize is still developing, there is no releases, sorry. :-(
 # Copyright